Indian Naval Air Arm: Mikoyan MiG-29K

 The first squadron, INAS 303, the "Black Panthers", was commissioned on 11 May 2013.
 On 11 July 2016, second squadron, INAS 300, was commissioned.
 The delivery of the aircraft to the Indian Navy started in 2009.

 The fighter plane is different from the MiG-29 flown by Indian Air Force.
 The aircraft has been modified for aircraft carrier operation by hardening the undercarriage.
 It also has much better 'over-the-nose' vision to make it easy to land aboard a carrier at a high angle of attack.
 Modifications made for Indian Navy requirement featured Zhuk-ME radar, RD-33MK engine, combat payload up to 5500 kg, 13 hardpoints (inclusive of the multi-lock bomb carriers), additional fuel tanks situated in dorsal spine fairing and wing LERXs, increased total fuel capacity by 50% comparing to first variant of MiG-29 and an updated 4-channel digital fly-by-wire flight control system.
 With special coatings, the MiG-29K radar reflecting surface is 4–5 times smaller than of basic MiG-29.
 Cockpit displays consist of wide HUDs, 3 colour LCD MFDs (7 on the MiG-29KUB), a French Sigma-95 satellite GPS module and Topsight E helmet-mounted targeting system compatible with the full range of weapons carried by the MiG-29M and MiG-29SMT.

 Boeing P-8I Neptune

-New Delhi and Boeing have signed a $2.1 billion contract to deliver 12 P-8I Neptune for anti-submarine operations.
-The new aircraft will replace a fleet of Russian-manufactured Tupolev-142M planes.
-P-8I varies from the P-8A, with the Magnetic anomaly detector (MAD) has been kept intact while an aft-mounted radar provides 360-degree aerial radar surveillance capability.
-Many of the communication and other devices on-board are developed by Bharat Electronics Limited.
-The first squadron was formed with eight aircraft.
-When the remaining four join the force, the Tu-142 will be decommissioned.
+New Delhi and Boeing signed a $2.1 billion contract in January 2009 to deliver eight P-8Is for anti-submarine operations, to replace the ageing fleet of Russian-manufactured Tupolev Tu142M planes.
+The P-8I varies from the P-8A, wherein it has a Magnetic anomaly detector (MAD) and an aft-mounted radar that provides it with 360-degree aerial radar surveillance capability.
+It features communication and other devices on-board that have been indigenously developed by Bharat Electronics Limited (BEL).
+The first squadron, INAS 312, was formed with eight aircraft in November 2015.
+A follow-on order worth over $1 billion for the purchase of four additional P-8Is was signed in July 2016.
+The Indian Navy decommissioned the Tupolev Tu-142M aircraft in March 2017.
+With Boeing delivering the 12th and the final P-8I in February 2022, the second squadron, INAS 316, with four aircraft was formed in March 2022.